Last updated on April 2nd, 2020

 - Monetizing Your Content With Affiliate Program

 What is Affiliate Marketing?

-Affiliate marketing is the process of earning a commission by promoting other people’s (or company’s) products.
+Affiliate marketing is the process of earning a commission or make money by promoting other people’s (or company’s) products.
 You find a product you like, promote it to others and earn a piece of the profit for each sale that you make.